iamjo144/iamjo144/README.md

 # Hi there 👋
-### It's about me my projects and what not!
+### It's about me, my projects and what not!
 Will add things on it later till then see you around!

 - 🔭 I’m currently working on building Computer Programming skills to solve real world problems
 - 🌱 I’m currently learning Software Engineering, Data Cloud and Programming